Prostitution in Harlem Renaissance: Location

-Between 127th street and 135th street in Harlem lay the red light district.
-The red light district was poor and dirty.
-The police officers made most of their arrests there because the prostitutes there were most likely streetwalkers.
-The Tenderloin was the name of the red light district of New York City during the 19th and early 20th century.
-With the opening of a subway in 1904, Harlem integrated into the metropolis of the Tenderloin and became a hot spot for prostitution.
+Harlem's red light district (the Tenderloin) stretched between 127th street and 135th street.
+It was poor and dirty.
+Police made most of their arrests there because the prostitutes were most likely streetwalkers.
+With the opening of a subway in 1904, Harlem became easier to access and became a prostitution hot spot.
 In 1908, A.V.
-Morgenstern observed that the music and dance halls north of Central Park were "meeting" places of the professional prostitutes who took clients into numerous "transient hotels" nearby.
-Along seventh and Lennox avenue, prostitution was on more expensive because the area was rich and prostitution took place inside.
+Morgenstern observed that the music and dancehalls north of Central Park were "meeting" places of the professional prostitutes who took clients into numerous "transient hotels" nearby.
+Along Seventh and Lennox avenue, prostitution was more expensive because the residents were more prosperous and prostitution operated indoors.